-The world’s most prestigious culinary contest
+The Bocuse d'Or is the world’s most prestigious culinary contest

 • Named after the groundbreaking French chef Paul Bocuse, the Bocuse d’Or is a biennial world chef championship that has been running since 1987.